Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Exam:

 Bachelor's candidates must pass the Association of Social Work Boards (ASWB) baccalaureate exam.
 Upon approval of the application, exam authorization will be given to a candidate so they can register through ASWB.
-If you are in your final semester, you can submit your application packet for review to receive authorization to attempt the exam prior to program completion (see Education Verification in the Apply for Licensure section below for more information).
+If you are in your final semester, you can submit your application packet for review to receive authorization to attempt the exam prior to program completion.

 Apply for Licensure: